FAQ

 • What ages can attend Belong?

-Youth who will turn 14 in 2025 (even if they’re still 13 at the time of the conference) through those who turn 18 or are graduating high school in 2025 are eligible to attend.
+Youth who will turn 14 the year of the event (even if they’re still 13 at the time of the conference) through those who turn 18 or are graduating high school the year of the conference are eligible to attend.

 • What is covered in the cost?

-Ticket costs cover the venue and all activities, meals (dinner Thursday, lunch and dinner Friday and Saturday), a T-shirt, handbook, and bag for the youth.
+Ticket costs cover the venue and all activities, meals (dinner day 1, lunch and dinner on days 2 and 3), a T-shirt, handbook, and bag for the youth.
 It does NOT include overnight accommodations or transportation to and from the venue.
-If you plan to stay nearby, you can email us after registering for a discount of $100 per night at the Marriott.

 • Can parents or guardians attend?